 The broad ideas of neutral naturalness have been realized in several specific ways.
 Many of them center on the twin Higgs framework.
-However, the other familiar symmetry-based solutions to the hierarchy problem, supersymmetry and pNGB Higgs models, also have many neutral natural realizations.
+However, other familiar symmetry-based solutions to the hierarchy problem, such as supersymmetry and pNGB Higgs models, also have many neutral-natural realizations.